Black-backed woodpecker: Taxonomy

-black-backed woodpecker is now placed in the genus Picoides was erected by the French naturalist Bernard Germain de Lacépède in 1799.
+black-backed woodpecker is now placed in the genus Picoides which was erected by the French naturalist Bernard Germain de Lacépède in 1799.
 The species is monotypic: no subspecies are recognised.

 Description

 The plumage of adults is black on the head, back, wings and rump.
 They are white from the throat to the belly; the flanks are white with black bars.
 Their tail is black with white outer feathers.
 There is an element of sexual dimorphism in the plumage, with the adult male possessing a yellow cap.
-Unlike all other woodpeckers except the related American and Eurasian three-toed woodpeckers, this species has three-toed feet.
+Unlike all other true woodpeckers except the related American and Eurasian three-toed woodpeckers, this species has three-toed feet.